in

 Pros:

-A hard safety cover is extremely durable, effectively preventing ultra-fine particles from entering the water, and it keeps the water very clean.
+A hard safety covering is extremely durable, effectively preventing ultra-fine particles from entering the water, and it keeps the water very clean.

 It offers outstanding UV protection, extending the life of your in-ground pool’s internal liner and color.